truenas/middleware/docs/userguide/freenas_install.rst

 To perform an upgrade using this method,
 `download <http://www.freenas.org/download-releases.html>`_
 the latest version of the :file:`.txz` file.
-Then, go to :menuselection:`System --> Advanced --> Firmware Update` as shown in Figure 2.5d.
+Then, go to :menuselection:`System --> Upgrade` as shown in Figure 2.5d.

 **Figure 2.5d: Upgrading FreeNAS® From the GUI**